PavanRangani/docs/docs/prd/tasks/task-instance.md

 ### Template Name
 Applicable only for `Multi-Step` task type.
 Multi-Step template of the application.
-Shows description of template in secondary information.
-If it is too long, it appears in the multi line.
+User can select template based on the frequency and section.

 ### Sub-Tasks
 Applicable only for `Multi-Step` task type.